DvoraRotman/shop-management-app/README.md

   - DocumentDB – MongoDB-compatible database with clustering
 - 📊 Monitoring & Security:
   - CloudWatch – Real-time monitoring, centralized logs, and alerts
-  - Secrets Manager – Secure management of passwords and keys
+  - Secrets Manager – Secure management of passwords and keys.
+All database credentials are securely stored in AWS Secrets Manager, allowing the servers to retrieve them safely at runtime without exposing them in code or configuration files.
   - IAM Roles – Precise permissions for each component without exposing credentials
   - VPC Endpoints – Private access to AWS services without traversing the public internet